tmissao/TerraformAzureDevops/src/terraform-modules/azuredevops-repository/ReadMe.md

 # AzureDevops Project Setup Terraform Module

-This project intends to fully automitaze a project setup at Azure Devops.
+This project intends to fully automitize a project setup at Azure Devops.
 Configuring pipelines, build policies, branches policies, required reviewers and giving the necessary permission to pipelines use the agent pools.

 ## Arguments